Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 07/22/2018

 |Prices are per month, Nest provides a discount for additional cameras.|

 Ring also sells several cameras including the Ring Video Doorbell, the Video Doorbell 2, Ring Elite, and Video Doorbell Pro.
-They also sell a Floodlight Cam, a Spotlight Cam, and two versions of their Stick Up Cam.
-Most of the cameras are geared toward outdoor use with the exception of their new Stick Cam and Stick Up Cam Elite.
+They also sell a Floodlight Cam, Spotlight Cam, and two versions of their Stick Up Cam.
+Most of the cameras are geared toward outdoor use with the exception of their coming soon Stick Cam and Stick Up Cam Elite.
 The two cameras will replace their currently sold Stick Up Cam and can be used indoors or outdoors.
 Of course, you could technically use their current Stick Up Cam indoors as well.

 Free vs. Paid Monitoring Plans